DCAN-Labs/hbcd-docs/docs/data_access/resp_data_use.md

 <b class="gray-text">Avoid oversimplifying complex constructs.</b> Constructs such as race and ethnicity are complex, shaped by historical, cultural, and social factors.
 These constructs do not refer to fixed, biological categories of people.
 At every stage of research, investigators should evaluate and decide whether use of such constructs is scientifically justified ([Cardenas-Inguinez & Gonzales, 2024](https://doi.org/10.1038/s41593-024-01608-4); [NASEM, 2024](https://doi.org/10.17226/27913)).

 <b class="gray-text">Complex constructs, e.g., race, should not be used as proxies for variables such as socioeconomic status, access to healthcare, or environmental exposures.</b> Including social and environmental variables in one’s analysis allows for a more accurate understanding of underlying contributors to outcomes of interest ([Hoffman et al., 2022](https://doi.org/10.1016/j.jadohealth.2021.11.008)).
 HBCD has collected data on many social and environmental variables relevant for child development.
-For help finding these variables in the dataset or learning how to use them contact Pilar Ossorio (<span class="blue-text">pnossorio@wisc.edu</span>).

 ### Promoting transparency and reproducibility in research.
 <b class="gray-text">Transparency in reporting methods and results is essential.</b> A review of ABCD Study manuscripts found that sharing analytic scripts (e.g., on Github, OSF, Zenodo) and providing detailed information about missing data significantly improved transparency and reproducibility ([Lopez et al., 2024](https://doi.org/10.1016/j.dcn.2024.101408)).
 We recommend that HBCD data users review the [checklist of recommendations](https://www.sciencedirect.com/science/article/pii/S1878929324000690?via%3Dihub#tbl0010) to improve transparency and reproducibility.